Sie möchten Partner in einem Interreg NWE-Projekt werden?

 Lead partner: Saxion Hogeschool (NL) | Leon Cremonini (l.cremonini[at]saxion.nl)

 The NWE territories must scale up circular economy practices to foster resilient regions.
 There is a growing demand for good practices.
 How can we identify and exchange good circular practices?
 How can we use practice-based knowledge to support companies in adopting and adapting circular practices for resilient, prosperous, and impact driven business models.
-Based n a successful Dutch pilot database, the project wants to develop a curated irnational database of companies in Northwest Europe which practice circular business models.
+Based on a successful Dutch pilot database (link), the project wants to develop a curated irnational database of companies in Northwest Europe which practice circular business models.
 The database will be

 • structured, searchable, scalable